Quicken Alternatives: 16 Better Ways to Manage Your Money

 Quicken is a perfect example of a company that hasn't kept up with the times.
 Very regularly, I post examples of money-saving apps and the best budgeting apps that I review on a daily basis.
 Quicken is usually always an afterthought when writing these articles.
 They're old news.

 Did you know that if you wanted to use Quicken today as a new user, you would have to download budgeting software onto your computer?
 The nerve!
-My 2021 MacBook doesn't even have a CD-Drive!
+My new MacBook doesn't even have a CD-Drive!

 If you are not the biggest fan of Quicken either, then you may be wondering what are the best Quicken alternatives for keeping up with your finances?